movementlabsxyz/MIP/MIP/mip-58/README.md

 5. User is notified on the frontend that their transaction has been completed.
 6. The time to finality for the complete transaction on the L2 should be considered after the postconfirmation, see [MIP-37](https://github.com/movementlabsxyz/MIP/pull/37), to provide strong finality guarantees.

+> [!NOTE]
-> **Note:**  Postconfirmation is an anchoring mechanism for the L2 to the L1.
+> Postconfirmation is an anchoring mechanism for the L2 to the L1.
 It provides additional reorg protection.
 We MAY consider Fastconfirmation instead of Postconfirmation, see [MIP-65](https://github.com/movementlabsxyz/MIP/pull/65).
 This assumes the L2 is extremely unlikely to reorg AND the committee is considered to be safe.

 ![L1-L2](L1ToL2.png)